f8dca/blog/content/blog/newblog.md

 So here we are: My new blog is based on the excellent Hugo [BearBlog template](https://github.com/janraasch/hugo-bearblog)

-Stay tuned while I migaret my content from the old wordpress site.
+Stay tuned while I migrate my content from the old wordpress site.

 G.